Understanding Container-to-Container Networking

 All Diego cells in your Cloud Foundry deployment share this overlay network.
 By default, each cell is allocated a /24 range that supports 254 containers per cell, one container for each of the usable IP addresses,

 .254.
 To modify the number of Diego cells your overlay network supports, see Overlay Network in Configuring Container-to-Container Networking.

 Cloud Foundry container networking is currently supported only on Linux.

-Warning: The overlay network IP address range must not conflict with any other IP addresses in the network.
+WARNING: The overlay network IP address range must not conflict with any other IP addresses in the network.
 If a conflict exists, Diego cells cannot reach any endpoint that has a conflicting IP address.

-Note: Traffic to app containers from Gorouter or from app containers to external services uses cell IP addresses and NAT, not the overlay network.
+Note: Traffic to app containers from the Gorouter or from app containers to external services uses cell IP addresses and NAT, not the overlay network.

 Enabling Container-to-Container Networking for your deployment allows you to create policies for communication between app instances.
 The Container-to-Container Networking feature also provides a unique IP address to each app container and provides direct IP reachability between app instances.